Akbar333/beginning/README.md

       ********************

-this is the problem description of a program that's been decribed ( in the 2nd chapter of some freaking edition
+this is the problem description of a program that's been decribed ( in the 2nd chapter of Accerlerated C++ by Andrew koenig.

 Now the below is the properly descirbed pattern that needs to be programmed and provided a solution in the book.
 The pattern is